 The National Feral Pig Action Plan is the first national strategy that has been developed to address reducing the impacts caused by feral pigs to Australia’s environmental, agricultural, cultural and social assets through sustained, coordinated and collaborative actions by land managers.

 This Plan is the culmination of extensive consultations with the NFPAP’s Steering Group and our stakeholders, including the federal, state and territory, and local governments, multiple agricultural industries, natural resource management, environment and conservation groups, indigenous organisations and land managers around Australia.

 We invited stakeholders to provide feedback on both the draft Plan and its concise summary from 29th January to 26th February 2021.
-The NFPAP was submitted to DAWE in late April 2021 and has now been provided to the Environment and Invasives Committee to obtain its recommendation that it be endorsed by the National Biosecurity Committee on the 27th October 2021.
+The NFPAP was formally endorsed by the National Biosecurity Committee on the 27th October 2021.